jahangirkhedri/Labyrinth/README.md

 ## install

-run `./install.sh`
+Run `./install.sh`

 This bash file build docker, install packages, generate key and run migration and seeders

 # Endpoints

-there are a postman export for use endpoints on `./Labyrinth.postman_collection.json`
+There is a postman export for use endpoints on `./Labyrinth.postman_collection.json`

 * login